The cell as a token: high-dimensional geometry in language models and cell embeddings

-An emerging area in large-scale pretrained models is \textit{inference-time computing}, in which large models spontaneously solve new tasks without additional training \cite{kojima2022large}.
+Large-scale pretrained models exhibit \textit{inference-time computation}, in which they spontaneously solve new tasks without additional training \cite{kojima2022large}.
 For example, large language models can be prompted to produce poetry with meter and scansion that are unseen in their training corpus \cite{walsh2024does}.
-The underlying mechanism, in-context learning, exploits the emergent ability of large models not only to retrieve, but also process, information during inference.
-Achieving such effects within an interpretable embedding space represents a frontier for single-cell foundation models.
+The underlying mechanism, \textit{in-context learning}, exploits the emergent ability of large models not only to retrieve, but also process, information during inference.
+Inference-time symbolic reasoning appears to improve with model scale, with language models recently advancing from solving elementary-school word problems to standardized mathematics exams for undergraduates \cite{wu2024inference,liu2024mathbench,ahn2024large}.
+Achieving similar results for biological datasets represents a frontier for single-cell foundation models.
 Several recent models exhibit forms of inference-time reasoning, such as zero-shot embedding of novel cell types, prediction of protein interactions, and anticipation of responses to genetic perturbations \cite{cui2024scgpt,theodoris2023transfer}.
-However, it is difficult to clearly assess the difficulty of these tasks, because many informative biological pathways are highly indirect and nonlinear \cite{kedzierska2023assessing,wenteler2024perteval}.
-For example, the immune system implements complex logical operations through elaborate combinatorial receptor-ligand interactions, phosphorylation cascades, and feedback loops, in order to discriminate self from non-self antigens \cite{germain2001art,chakraborty2014insights}.
+However, these tasks have unclear difficulty compared to language modeling tasks like standardized exams, leading to conflicting results regarding the efficacy of current single-cell foundation models \cite{kedzierska2023assessing,csendes2025benchmarking,ahlmann2025deep,wenteler2024perteval}.
+A better test may be the ability of large models to decipher the indirect, multiscale, and highly nonlinear logic of many regulatory circuits.
+For example, the immune system implements elaborate combinatorial receptor-ligand interactions, phosphorylation cascades, and feedback loops, in order to discriminate self from non-self antigens \cite{germain2001art,chakraborty2014insights}.
 Parsing these logical circuits is akin to solving a complex mathematical reasoning problem, requiring models that can effectively process symbolic information.
-In language models, inference-time symbolic reasoning emerges at sufficient scale, with models recently advancing from solving elementary-school word problems to undergraduate mathematics \cite{wu2024inference,liu2024mathbench,ahn2024large}.
-As single-cell embedding models grow in scale, their ability to identify increasingly intricate regulatory logic will represent a key test of their generalization.